Graduate Business Analytics Course Descriptions

 This course explores core data structures and algorithms used in everyday applications, the trade-offs involved with choosing each data structure, along with traversal, retrieval, and update algorithms.
 It will be covered linked lists, stacks, queues, binary trees, and hash tables.
 Prerequisites: DS-630.

 DS-802.
-Natural Language Processing.
+Advanced Natural Language Processing.
 3.00 Credits.

 Students will explore the fundamental concepts of NLP and its role in current and emerging technologies.
 Students will develop a comprehensive working knowledge of modern neural network algorithms in order to process of linguistic information.
 By mastering cutting-edge approaches, students will gain the skills to advance from word representation and syntactic processing to designing and implementing complex deep learning models and other language understanding tasks.
 Prerequisites: DS-510 AND DS-520.